jsoref/hashicorp-packer/website/source/docs/builders/amazon-ebs.html.md

 -   `disable_stop_instance` (boolean) - Packer normally stops the build instance after all provisioners have run.
 For Windows instances, it is sometimes desirable to [run Sysprep](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ami-create-standard.html) which will stop the instance for you.
-If this is set to true, Packer *will not* stop the instance but will assume that you will send the stop signal yourself through your final provisioner.
+If this is set to `true`, Packer *will not* stop the instance but will assume that you will send the stop signal yourself through your final provisioner.
 You can do this with a [windows-shell provisioner](https://www.packer.io/docs/provisioners/windows-shell.html).